rdatools/tradeoffs/docs/_pages/workflow.markdown

 ### Create a no-split-precincts proxy of the official map

 In DRA create a proxy of the official map that doesn't any split precincts.
+Then:

 *   Copy the id of the official proxy map
 *   Add it to the OFFICIAL_MAP_PROXIES constant